gjpelletier/stepAIC/README.md

 ### Lasso

-The **lasso** function in the stepAIC module provides output of regression models and summary statistics using the following methods from sklearn.linear_model:
+The **lasso** function in the stepAIC module provides output of regression models and summary statistics using the following methods using sklearn.linear_model:

 - LassoCV: Lasso using Cross-Validation with coordinate descent to optimize alpha
 - LassoLarsCV: Lasso using Cross-Validation with Least Angle Regression